-There are plenty of methods to make jams.
-Marmalades from the jam family, is different because it is made up wit the whole fruit and generally only used for citrus fruits.
-Originating from the Portuguese word marmelada it is currently associated with a typical British breakfast.
+There are plenty of methods for making jams.
+Marmalades, from the jam family, are different because they are made up of the whole fruit and are generally only used for citrus fruits.
+Originating from the Portuguese word marmelada, it is currently associated with a typical British breakfast.

-Here is my family recipe made with a grapefruit, several variety of oranges like clementine, mandarin and navel oranges which gives it a wonderful bold flavour.
+Here is my family recipe made with a grapefruit and several varieties of oranges, like clementine, mandarin, and navel oranges, which gives it a wonderful bold flavour.

-1 1/2 kg sugar
+1 1/2 kg/ 3.3 lb sugar

 1/4 tsp salt

-1/4 cup of whisky, vodka or gin
+1/4 cup whisky, vodka, or gin, optional

 Wash the fruit and boil the whole fruit for 40 minutes.

-For a sweet marmalade add 3 kgs of sugar.
-The addition of more sugar will take longer to melt and longer to cook it to a required thickness.
+This marmalade recipe is for slightly bitter flavours.
+To make a medium marmalade, add 2 kg of sugar.
+For a sweet marmalade, add 3 kg of sugar.
+The addition of more sugar will take longer to melt and longer to cook to the required thickness.

-Thin skinned fruit makes the best marmalade.
+Fruit with thin skins makes the best marmalade.